kubesphere/website/content/en/blogs/TiDB-on-KubeSphere-upload-helm-chart.md

    ![detail-page](https://ap3.qingstor.com/kubesphere-website/docs/20201201150948.png)

 5. After the app is submitted for review, I need to approve it before it can be released to the App Store.
-Click **Platform** in the top left corner and select **App Store Management**.
+Click **Platform** in the top-left corner and select **App Store Management**.

    ![app-store-management](https://ap3.qingstor.com/kubesphere-website/docs/20201201152220.png)